 Emergency Medical Technician

-Upon successful completion of this course the student will be eligible to take the National Registry of Emergency Medical Technicians (NREMT) exam required for EMT certification.
-This course meets all the educational requirements as required by the Vermont Office of EMS.
+Upon successful completion of this course the student will be eligible to take the National Registry of Emergency Medical Technicians (NREMT) exam required for EMT certification in most states.
+This course meets all the national educational requirements as required by the Vermont Office of EMS.
 This course will:

-This course is approved by the Vermont Department of Health EMS Office - course number: 19-12-02-EMT
+This course is pending approval by the Vermont Department of Health EMS Office - course number: TBD

 Please see the VDH EMS Office website for more information about the Vermont EMS system and licensure requirements